Thruster Vs Quad Fin

 Thruster Vs Quad Fin, What to Ride and When

-This is the main reason why so many boards are offered with the 5 fin option.
+This is the main reason why there are many new five fin surfboards

 The Single Fin

 came about to help give big heavy boards some traction

 and stability.
 The became refined over time to help produce drive while providing hold.
 Twin fins came into play to help

 loosen boards up, giving manoeuvrability as well as added drive.